 The name was developed in 1999 and is a bit typical for pharmaceutical names in the 90’s, formed to be intensively branded not only towards medical specialists but also towards patients.
 An earlier tradition had been to try to find names like ATACAND or NAROPIN, which we created.
 These names were inspired by some parts of the generic names e.g. candesartan for ATACAND.
 In several meetings with AstraZeneca’s marketing and legal teams, we aligned the strategy to match the existing names in the portfolio, like Zestril.
 The core creative route was based on English dictionary names (like zest).
 CRESTOR was the result.
 It was approved by the FDA in 2003, and is now in worldwide use.Please contact us

 Philips Lighting: Philips CityTouch

-We are a strategic partner of Philips Lighting and responsible for the Global implementation of the verbal brand strategy.
-In this role, we manage the Naming Desk, advise on naming strategy and portfolio development, and provide creative support for many Philips Lighting naming projects.
+We are a strategic partner of Philips Lighting and responsible for the global implementation of the verbal brand strategy.
+In this role, we manage the Naming Desk, advise on naming strategy and portfolio development, as well as provide creative support for many Philips Lighting naming projects.

 Even before IoT became the hot item it is today, Philips developed a unique outdoor lighting management system with which the lighting networks of entire cities can be managed online.
 Connecting to each light point and the city as a whole.
-The proposition is aimed at a Global B2B target group and needed an inspiring, sustainable name, allowing optimal long-term expansion of the system.
+The proposition is aimed at a global B2B target group and needs an inspiring, sustainable name, allowing optimal long-term expansion of the system.

-The city at your fingertips, that is what the system enables, and that is exactly what the brand name communicates: CityTouch.
+The city at your fingertips – that is what the system enables, and that is exactly what the brand name communicates: CityTouch.
 It is currently developing fast, adding new applications and covering more and more cities across the Globe every day.
-Recently the city of Los Angeles was added to this rapidly expanding list.Please contact us
+Moreover, recently, the city of Los Angeles was added to this rapidly expanding list.Please contact us